2003Ankita/sentiment-analysis-ml-backend/README.md

 ############################# Security & Cost Awareness #############################

-No AWS credentials exposed to frontend
+No AWS credentials exposed to the frontend
-API Gateway as controlled entry point
+API Gateway as a controlled entry point
 Lambda IAM role with scoped permissions
 Input size limits to prevent abuse
 Endpoints shut down when not in use